paoshea/disco/docs/types/TYPES.md

 1. Always use the most specific type possible
 2. Use "New" versions of types for new code
 3. Handle optional fields appropriately
+4. Use discriminated unions for error handling
+5. Explicitly type request bodies
-4. Consider using type guards for complex type checking
+6. Use type guards for complex type checking
-5. Use the `ApiResponse` wrapper when making API calls
+7. Use the `ApiResponse` wrapper when making API calls
-6. Use `Partial<T>` for update operations
+8. Use `Partial<T>` for update operations
-7. Follow the established naming conventions for new types
+9. Follow the established naming conventions for new types
+10. Never use `any` - always provide proper types